 Term of Service.
-UAC members shall serve at the pleasure of their college or division administrator for a period of no less than one year.
+Each UAC member shall serve at the pleasure of their college or division administrator for a period of no less than one year.
 The normal length of service on the UAC is three years and a member can succeed himself/herself.
 The chair will serve for a specific term, typically two years.